 Company Fraud In times of economic downturn and recession, and again through growth, is a crime that always increases, making it one of the major risks facing businesses today.
 All companies, from small enterprises with a handful of employees to large multinational corporations, are vulnerable to fraud in the workplace.
 In addition, technological advances mean those who may be tempted to commit fraud have a diverse set of tools at their disposal.
 A scary reality for many companies.

 At Insight Investigations, we have a team of highly trained and skilled private investigators who are experienced in investigating and resolving a wide variety of fraud cases.
 It is only by discussing your individual concerns that we can assess where we may be able to assist.
 Insight will listen to your problem, and offer the best case advice to assist you in discovering the truth.

 Workplace fraud can take many forms, including embezzlement, theft of equipment or company resources, computer crime, data theft, and forgery.
 Yet alone internal company theft.

 If fraud is suspected, it’s of paramount importance that you investigate immediately, because it’s rarely a one-off crime, and if the person or people committing fraud are not stopped, the crime can snowball, seriously affecting company finances and morale in the workplace.

 Recently there’s been a dramatic increase in company fraud.
 Luckily there are a number of tell-tale signs you can watch for:

 - Employees continually working after hours and over the weekend.

 - Staff taking work home, or logging in remotely at odd times.

-- People not taking their holidays, as they don’t want to leave their work open to the scrutiny of others.
+- People not taking their holidays, as they don’t want to leave their work open to the scrutiny.